A friend just pointed me to a free AI tool you can use as a LinkedIn recommendation generator.

 Then she showed me a recommendation she “wrote” using the tool (let’s call it Hal).
 She, like many people, doesn’t like to write.

-If you’ve ever wondered how much help you should give someone when you ask them for a LinkedIn recommendation, this should encourage you to go for it.
-Otherwise, your recommender might turn to Hal or one of his business partners (Hal’s not the only one).
+If so, this should encourage you to go for it.
+Otherwise, your recommender might turn to Hal or one of his competitors.

 OK, I can see your wheels turning.
 Hal could come in darn handy, couldn’t he?

 Top Performer Example — Written by the LinkedIn Recommendation Generator

 I decided to write a LinkedIn recommendation for myself to test Hal, assuming I’m a star performer.